 I really want a linux based tool to operate my BCT15X, ideally something that could run on an outdated laptop or even a raspberry pi (so virtualized Windows program is out).
 I started testing bcprogtool-tcl in Debian, Centos, and Raspbian.
 So far, the program looks really good, the only issue is it appears to nolonger be under development.
-The Author's website is down, and the Google code site http://code.google.com/p/bcprogtool-tcl/ hasn't been updated for 3 years.
+The Author's website is down, and the Google code site http://code.google.com/p/bcprogtool-tcl/ hasn't been updated since 2010.
 Hopefully a linux scanner enthusiast will be inspired to continue with the development.

 More notes from playing with bcprogtool-tcl can be found on my bcprogtool-tcl notes page.